AlexTISYoung/snipar/docs/simulation.rst

 To enable analysis of the final generation phenotypes alone, we have placed the phenotype values for the final generation in a separate file (phenotype.txt).

-We have also included a file (last_gen_rel.seg) that records the sibling and cousin relationships in the final generation to give an example of how a sparse genetic relatedness matrix (GRM) can be provided to the :ref:`gwas.py <gwas.py>` and :ref:`pgs.py <pgs.py>` scripts.
-This file has a row for each pairwise relationship with (minimally) columns giving IID1, IID2, PropIBD, InfType.
-This is the same format as output by KING IBD relationship inference using the ``--ibdseg`` argument.
+We have also included a file (last_gen_rel.seg) that records the sibling and cousin relationships in the final generation to give an example of how a sparse genetic relatedness matrix, a :ref:`GRM <GRM>`, can be provided to the :ref:`gwas.py <gwas.py>` and :ref:`pgs.py <pgs.py>` scripts.
+This tab or white space delimited text file has a row for each pairwise relationship with (minimally) columns giving ID1, ID2, and a column named 'PropIBD' or 'relatedness' giving the relatedness coefficient.
+This is designed to work with the output of the `KING <https://www.kingrelatedness.com/manual.shtml>`_ IBD segment inference with the --ibdseg argument.
+But other ways of computing relatedness coefficient can be used, such as from a pedigree.

+A GRM is not required to run family-GWAS or PGS analyses.
+By default, a linear mixed model that accounts for correlations between siblings will be used.
+By providing a GRM, correlations between other relatives can be modelled, leading to increased power and more accurate standard errors when other relative types are present in the analysis sample.

 Family-based GWAS without imputed parental genotypes
 ----------------------------------------------------